-Human 07320 11-12 0.5 credit Prereq.: Biology Anatomy & Physiology (AS) a system by system basi orv activities include obse , 0
+Human 07320 11-12 0.5 credit Prereq.: Biology

+Anatomy &

+Physiology

+(AS)

+This class is a study of the human body or n a system by system basis The major organs and t

 This class is a study of the human body on a system by system basis.
 The major organs and their functions are emphasized.
 Various laboratory activities include observation of one's own body functions.